 Here’s a tip for getting rid of the “chlorine taste” in the water: add a vitamin c tablets to the water after the purification treatment has finished.
 This is a good tip to keep in mind when children are drinking the water.
 They tend to put their noses up at water that has funny smells or tastes.

 Safely Storing Water

 Water should be stored in a cool, dark place in the home, the vehicle, as well as the workplace.
 Use water within the expiration date stamped on the container.
-Water can be stored in food grade containers, as well as soft drink bottles.
+Water can be stored in food-grade containers, as well as soft drink bottles.
 However, they must be washed thoroughly, sanitized, and rinsed.
 If possible, only store water that has already been treated, and ready for consumption.
 Tap water would more than likely need to be treated if it were to be stored.

 Having water in the home is essential to keeping the body hydrated to maintain proper body regulations.
-There may be times when an emergency last longer than three days, so plan accordingly, and have the necessary items needed to purify water for a long term disaster.
+There may be times when an emergency lasts longer than three days, so plan accordingly, and have the necessary items needed to purify water for a long term disaster.